 The apocalyptic biblical prophesy of Revelation was written after A.D.
 70, so the date works out too!

-I don’t remember any ancestors returning from the dead, of course, but sometimes something ever better than people comes back.
-I’m talking about texts, and history is filled with long-lost texts, hinted at in surviving fragments, that show up eventually.
+I don’t remember any ancestors returning from the dead, of course, but sometimes something even better than people comes back.
+I’m talking about texts, of course, and history is filled with long-lost texts, hinted at in surviving fragments, that show up eventually.
 The Dead Sea Scrolls are the most famous such recovery, but there are many others, and among them two of my favorite apocalypses.

 The Book of Enoch, quoted in the bible and known since antiquity, was lost, outside of Ethiopia, and did not get rediscovered again until the eighteenth century.
 In the Ethiopian Church (which has the longest bible of any Christian denomination), it had always been a canonical book, which is why it was preserved there, in a Ge’ez translation.